In all of the cashew cheesecake experimentation I’ve done so far on the blog, I haven’t touched on pumpkin yet. Things had to change!

 Divide crust evenly among ramekins or tins (or springform pan), and press down with fingers to evenly distribute.
 Use a small glass wrapped in parchment paper, or the back of a spoon, to press down firmly, allowing some crust to come up the sides.
 Set in freezer.

-Once cashews are soaked and drained, add to blender with remaining filling ingredients and puree until very smooth - 2-3 minutes.
+Once cashews are soaked and drained, add to a high-speed blender with remaining filling ingredients and puree until very smooth - 2-3 minutes.
 If it has trouble blending add a touch more coconut milk (or almond milk).
 Taste and adjust flavor/sweetness as needed.

 Divide filling evenly among the ramekins or tins (or pour into a parchment-lined springform pan).
 Tap a few times to release any air bubbles, then cover loosely with plastic wrap and freeze until firm - about 4-6 hours, depending on size of dish.